 "Being non-commissioned officers in the future is about taking on challenges.
 We're going to continue putting you in places where significant challenges exist.
 It's about overcoming those and overcoming unknown and figuring out the right solutions.
 That's the kind of leaders we want: adaptable leaders who can think on their feet, who can accomplish tasks you might not be prepared to do and might not have seen before, but now have to figure out."

 Retired Command Sgt.
 Maj.
 Bennie Adkins, who received the Medal of Honor for valor during the Vietnam War, visited the Best Warrior competitors while they were out in the field testing.

 "I was impressed with the quality of the soldiers that I'd seen," he said, adding that he wants to continue to be an ambassador for the Army and the U.S. military, and having received the Medal of Honor recently, there are a lot more requests for appearances and speaking engagements than he previously had.

 Adkins was the guest speaker at the awards ceremony, where he recounted some of his exploits, including the incident where a tiger saved his life during a firefight in the jungles of South Vietnam.
 "I love cats to this day," he added.
 The tiger scared away North Vietnamese forces who had his small band of warriors surrounded and overwhelmed.

 Sgt.
-1st Class Jason Manella, last year's winner of the Best Warrior competition, said it was an honor to meet Adkins just prior to the awards ceremony, Oct.
+1st Class Jason Manella, last year's winner of the Best Warrior competition, said it was an honor to meet Adkins just before the awards ceremony on Oct.
 9.

 Like Adkins, Manella said he's been busy with appearances and speaking engagements.
 The highlight of the past year, he noted, was parachuting from a French aircraft during the June D-Day 70th anniversary of the landings.
 He and the French soldiers landed on Normandy beach.
 He also got to jump with the British in England.